networkservicemesh/site/content/events/nsmcon2019.md

 and modernizing their platforms for over 18 years.
 This covers many domains such as networking, security and financial with companies including Nortel Networks, Bank of America, and IBM.
 He’s also helped design and run the technology needs of organizations such as Lonestar Ruby Conference.
 {{% /speaker %}}
+{{% speaker name="Nikolay Nikolaev - Open Source Networking Team Lead, VMware" twitter="" github="nickolaev" linkedin="" img="https://avatars3.githubusercontent.com/u/2077718?s=460&v=4"%}}
+Open Source Networking Team Lead in the Open Source Technology Center at VMware and a core maintainer on the Network Service Mesh project.
+For the last 16 years, he has been implementing networking software ranging from hardware boxes to powerful server applications and virtualized dataplanes.
+He spent some time in the virtualization world with projects like KVM, DPDK and OpenStack.
+{{% /speaker %}}
 {{% /talk %}}
 {{% talk time="3:00pm" title="BREAK" %}}